centrahq/api-documentation/user/pages/05.plugins/04.quickpay/docs.md

 ---
 title: QuickPay
 altTitle: QuickPay
-excerpt: Learn how to use QuickPay payment plugin
+excerpt: Learn how to use QuickPay payment plugin.
 taxonomy:
     category: docs
 ---